 Tivi came to our no kill shelter the summer of 2008.
 He had been muzzled, set on fire, and left to die.
 No one could distinguish his breed or his color but all agreed he resembled a Gargoyle.
 The hairless ,wingless kind.
 When we tell him that story, and how he must have fallen to earth as a hunka hunka burning love, just missing the water by a tick lick ,his eyes twinkle....

 He likes that story so much better than the real one.

 Tivis recovery was slow and painful,but every once in a while we would see the glimpse of a smile.
 Tivi saw hundreds of dogs come and go but never befriended any of them.The only four legged friend he cared about having was a little rubber alligator named Pearl who he gently carried around in his mouth as if she were his own wrinkled baby.

 A year and a half had passed and Tivi still refused to venture out beyond the shelter parking lot, sometimes the building, sometimes even his own room and he would absolutely never ever go near a vehicle.

 Then just around Christmas time a package came for Tivi and in it was a green sweater.
 That simple thoughtful gift changed Tivis' life .
 He no longer felt naked or embarrassed.
-That very day he hoped into my car and went to Mcdonalds for Tivis' first ever McDouble without onions.
+That very day he hopped into my car and went to Mcdonalds for Tivis' first ever McDouble without onions.
 That was the day we knew he was ready to go home..